Ideful/Ideful/README.md

 Hi there!

 My name is Konstantin, I am a student of Moscow 21 School.

-In April I've finished "C" language branch in 21-st School.
-Now I am learning OOP with C++ lang.
-In June I will successfully finish SQL Bootcamp and continue to study.
+Learning and improving code features.

-Also I'll be happy to discuss any other things in telegram
+I'll be happy to discuss code or any other things in telegram.
 @Ideful

 gl!